A1Tman/RF_Projects/README.md

 ## Prerequisites

 - **Hardware**:
-  - YardStick One SDR device (used for both capturing and transmitting RF signals)
+  - YardStick One or other SDR device (used for both capturing and transmitting RF signals)
 - **Software**:
   - GNU Radio Companion and associated SDR software
   - HDSDR